whisperrnote/whisperrnote/ARCHITECTURE.md

-WhisperRNote — Architecture Overview (Language-agnostic)
+Whisperrnote — Architecture Overview (Language-agnostic)

 Purpose
-- Explain high-level structure and responsibilities of the WhisperRNote system for engineers and architects.
+- Explain high-level structure and responsibilities of the Whisperrnote system for engineers and architects.
 - Provide a quick reference for onboarding, design decisions, and components without requiring language-specific details.

 Scope